udaydhanush0207/FLAG_MGO_Dashboard_Lead_Acceleration/Conference Day/README.md

 ## Core Concept: “Voices of Transparency” Podcast

 **Idea:**
 Turn FLAG’s existing client into a storytelling asset.
-We can record a **10–15 minute video podcast** that showcases how the Civic Pulse Dashboard improved their visibility, efficiency, and accountability and paying her around 50$~100$ for that video.
+We can record a **10–15 minute video podcast** that showcases how the Civic Pulse Dashboard improved their visibility, efficiency, and accountability and paying the client around 50$~100$ for that video if they are okay to tell.

 **Execution:**
 - We will record using Riverside.fm.